Pomax/are-we-flying/docs/index.md

    * any points prior to it as already completed.
    */
   revalidate(lat, long) {
-    const { points } = this;

-    // Which point are we currently closest to? (and if no lat/long
+    // which point are we closest to? const { points } = this;
-    // was passed, just assume the first point in the flight path). let nearest = { pos: 0 };
+    let nearest = { pos: 0 };
     if (lat !== undefined && long !== undefined) {
       nearest = { distance: Number.MAX_SAFE_INTEGER, pos: -1 };